osgurisdosre/mongoshake-prometheus-exporter/README.md

 To use the MongoShake Prometheus Exporter, attention must be paid to two mandatory environment variables:

-- `URL_LIST`: A list of URLs to be queried by the MongoShake Prometheus Exporter including the access port and path.
+- `MONGOSHAKE_SCRAPE_URL`: A list of URLs to be queried by the MongoShake Prometheus Exporter including the access port and path.
-- `SCRAPE_INTERVAL`: The time interval at which the MongoShake Prometheus Exporter will query the URLs.
+- `MONGOSHAKE_SCRAPE_INTERVAL`: The time interval at which the MongoShake Prometheus Exporter will query the URLs.

 ### Example